Et-17/Microbit-Pet-Data-Panel/documentation.md

 ### Number Readout

 The number readout is the simplest of all the readouts: it simply displays the most recently sent value and will optionally append a unit.
 If you do not want a unit, then do not specify one.
 However, if you *do* want a unit, specify it as `unit`.
 Note that the space is not included, and if you want a space between the number and the unit, you must add it.
 For example: `" lb"`, not `"lb"`.
-This unit is full unicode compatible, and is therefore compatible with units such as Ohms (Ω) and Ångströms (Å), if you wanted those for whatever reason.
+This unit is fully Unicode compatible, and is therefore compatible with units such as Ohms (Ω) and Ångströms (Å), if you wanted those for whatever reason.

+### State Readout

+Sometimes you need to convy a text state, but you are only able to send numbers.
+There is a solution to this: the state readout, which will map the sent numbers to a text state.
+For example, if our pet could be in three states: happy, sad, and sleeping, then we could map 1 to happy, 2 to sad, and 3 to sleeping.
+Then if we send 1 to that channel, the state readout will display "happy"; if we send 2, the state readout will display "sad"; and so on.
+You are also able to specify a default state that will be displayed when the received number doesn't match anything.
+Like the number readout, the state readout is completely Unicode compliant, allowing you to use other scripts such as "счастливый" (Russian), "ความสุข" (Thai), or "高兴" (Mandarin) instead of "happy".

 ## The Panel Definition File